-4.1 Regional Employment Impacts
+4.2 Regional Employment Impacts

-To assess the distributional consequences of rising trade with China, we focus first on adjustments in local labor markets.
+To assess the distributional consequences of rising trade with China, we turn next to adjustments in local labor markets.
 Local exposure arises from the tendency of industries to cluster in specific regions of a country (Ellison, Glaeser and Kerr, 2010).
 In the U.S., manufacturing employment is particularly concentrated in parts of the Midwest and Southeast.
 Even within these manufacturing regions, there is wide variation in the industry composition of local firms.
+Industry composition may be affected by trade shocks, however.
+In measuring regional trade exposure, we follow the literature in utilizing data on regional industry specialization patterns in the pre-shock period, thus preempting any endogenous adjustment of industry location to contemporaneous trade shocks.